About

 Andrew Bowerbank

-Currently, Andrew is managing development of the new Kelowna Conference Centre, and chairing the Prefab Buildings Initiative.
-His career history includes notable roles, including Vice President at the Canadian Wood Council, where he worked to advance the market trend towards mass timber buildings; and National Vice President of Sustainability & Energy at WSP Canada, where he led the largest team in the country focused on climate resiliency and carbon-neutral planning.
+His career history includes notable roles, including Vice President at the Canadian Wood Council, where he worked to advance the market trend towards mass timber buildings; and National Vice President of Sustainability & Energy at WSP Canada, where he led the largest team in the country focused on green buildings and community planning.
 As Global Director of Sustainability at EllisDon Corp, he initiated the award-winning "Carbon Impact Initiative," resulting in significant project accomplishments, including Ontario's first Net-Zero Energy institutional building.
+Andrew also served an appointment as the CEO of the World Green Building Council, expanding the organization to over 60 member countries and collaborating with international leaders to develop a global cities framework for sustainable development.
+His public sector contributions include:

 -